rust-lang/project-ffi-unwind/rfcs/0000-c-unwind-abi.md

 behavior of a forced unwind across a `"C unwind"` boundary under `panic=abort`.
 Under the current proposal, this type of unwind is permitted, allowing `longjmp` and `pthread_exit` to behave "normally" with both the `"C"` and the `"C unwind"` ABI across all platforms regardless of panic runtime.
-If there are destructors in the unwound frames, this results in undefined behavior.
+If [non-POFs][POF-definition] are unwound, this results in undefined behavior.
 Under "option 1", however, all foreign unwinding, forced or unforced, is caught at `"C unwind"` boundaries under `panic=abort`, and the process is aborted.
 This gives `longjmp` and `pthread_exit` surprising behavior on some platforms, but avoids that cause of undefined behavior in the current proposal.

 The other proposal in the blog post, "option 3", is dramatically different.
 In that proposal, foreign exceptions are permitted to cross `extern "C"`